mpppk/messagen/readme.md

 ### Constraints Priority
 The constraint priority is the priority for specifying the definition selection order according to the satisfied constraints.
-Constraint priority can be specified with colon and number in constraint key like `SomeKey:1`.
+Constraint priority can be specified with colon and number in constraint key as suffix like `SomeKey:1`.
 If there are multiple definitions with the same definition type, messagen preferentially picks up the definition with the highest priority.
-The default priority is zero, so if the below definitions are provided, the first definition is always picked up because it has 1 constraint priority, and others have zero.
+The default priority is zero, so if the below definitions are provided, the first definition is always picked up because it has highest(1) constraint priority, and others have zero.
 If some definitions have the same priority, the order depends on the other definitions picker implementations.

 ```yaml
  # This definition is always picked